 Melatonin is produced by the pineal gland and controls the course of our biological clocks, and therefore, of life.
 Our body has only 3 milligrams of this wonderful substance and its level in the blood is not constant - it is low during the day and high at night.

 Melatonin lives in the dark.
 Melatonin production begins to grow at dusk, peaks from midnight to 4.00 in the morning and falls at dawn.
 When we fall asleep, melatonin gets to work - it restores, repairs and strengthens all our systems and organs is the most powerful natural immunomodulator and absorbs free radicals - unstable molecules that destroy our DNA, cells, tissues and contribute to the development of cancer and heart disease.
+Treat Insomnia sleeping disorders with Melatonin easily and have some healthy nights of sleep.

 Melatonin protects us from stress and premature aging contributes to falling asleep and is responsible for our deep, calm and even sleep, bringing natural rest and recovery.
 With age, the production of melatonin in the body decreases, and this is a signal for all body systems that it is time to age.